top of page

 That cycle repeated itself several times before the relationship finally ended.

-For a long time, I thought strength meant staying in a relationship that had quietly run its course.
-That if I just loved harder, tried more, forgave faster, it would somehow go back to the way it once was.
+For a long time, I thought strength meant staying in a relationship and working hard to save it.
+I believed that if I just loved harder, tried more, forgave faster, it would somehow go back to the way it once was.

 But love doesn’t work like that.